AppliedLogicSystems/ALSProlog/docs/docs/guide/4-Using-Definite-Clause-Grammars.md

 parsed as a sentence, then E is the list of tokens which remain after one sentence has been parsed.
 The first part of the sentence, the noun, is constructed from the tokens beginning with S up to I0.
-The verb phrase picks up where the noun left off, and consumes tokens up to E. For example, if ‘cat’ is a noun, and ‘ran’ is a verb phrase, then the following queries will succeed:
+The verb phrase picks up where the noun left off, and consumes tokens up to E. For example, if 'cat' is a noun, and 'ran' is a verb phrase, then the following queries will succeed:
 ```
 ?- sentence([cat,ran],[]).